Michigan Hit and Run Laws: Penalties and What to Do

 Under Michigan law (Section 257.619), if you know or have reason to believe you have been involved in an accident, you must:

-- Stop immediately at the scene without obstructing traffic more than necessary
+- Stop immediately at the scene without obstructing traffic more than necessary.

-- Exhibit your driver’s license upon request
+- Show your driver's license upon request.

-- Report the accident immediately to the nearest or most convenient law enforcement agency
+- Report the accident immediately to the nearest or most convenient law enforcement agency.

-Unattended vehicles: If you hit a parked vehicle and cannot locate the owner, you must leave a note in a conspicuous place containing your name, address, and license plate number, then report to police if damage exceeds $1,000.
+If you hit a parked or unattended vehicle and cannot locate the owner, you must leave a note in a conspicuous place on the vehicle containing your name, address, and license plate number.
+If the damage exceeds $1,000, you must also report the accident to police.

-Misdemeanor Hit and Run in Michigan
+Misdemeanor Hit and Run Penalties

 - Up to 1 year in jail